luyang1210/StanceDetection_tutorial/README.md

  You can use the script in simple_supervised_model.py to train model using content and network features.

- ### For the full access to the dataset please rfere to the work of
+ ### For a full access to the dataset please refere to the work of
 [1]Darwish, Kareem, et al. "Unsupervised user stance detection on twitter."
 Proceedings of the International AAAI Conference on Web and Social Media.
 Vol. 14.
 2020.